Request a book

 Step 1: Search the site for the book you need.
 Simply enter the ISBN into the search box (no spaces or hyphens), if we have the title it will appear in the search results.
+Also search separately for the title.
 If we don’t have it …

 Step 2: Do you need to contact the publisher directly?
 Some publishers ask that you contact them directly.
 This includes the Academic department at Oxford University Press and Pearson US.

 Step 3: For publishers working with us you can submit a book request form.
 This includes Pearson UK and the Schools department at Oxford University Press for their Key Stages 0 to 4, A Level and BTEC titles.
 We’re happy to approach new publishers too, and have just added Penguin Random House to our publishers.

 We ask that you check one more thing before submitting your request …

 Step 4: Check publisher file availability dates.
 Publishers may not have files due to the age of the book or if files were not transferred when they acquired the imprint.
 For example Pearson cannot provide files for Heinemann titles published before 2009.
 As a general rule, it will be difficult to obtain an electronic file from a publishers archive for a title that predates 2000.